 In special education, our time is precious.
-Routines help to accomplish many tasks on a daily or weekly basis to ensure that our students are getting well rounded instruction.
-I use these routines to accomplish and practice basic skills in my small reading groups.
+Small group routines help to accomplish many tasks on a daily or weekly basis to ensure that our students are getting well rounded instruction.
+I use these small group routines to accomplish and practice basic skills in my small reading groups.

 I lay out different letter cards on the table.
 What cards I have laid out depend on what group I have.
 In my lowest level group we work on CVC words where we have a vowel in the middle and we work on creating real and nonsense words that imitate CVC words.
 We work on stretching out the words.
 My students will give me a thumbs up if it is a real word and a thumbs down if it is a nonsense word.